movio/maxwell-faker/README.md

 Use `maxwell-faker-bootstrap` to bootstrap a table:

-`$ maxwell-faker-bootstrap --config example.yaml --database store_records_initech --table customers`
+`$ maxwell-faker-bootstrap --config example.yaml --database store_records_initech --table customers --target`

+ target is the target system that messages will be output to. target could either be `bruce`, `kafka` or `console`. when output to `console`, an optional `--partition-count` argument is set to `12` by default

 Use `maxwell-faker` to continuously generate pseudorandom data.